ilyannn/video-sampler/README.md

     kCGBitmapByteOrder32Big | kCGImageAlphaPremultipliedLast

 The translation of these APIs into Swift is also subject to change, so this type of work is still better performed in Objective-C (or plain C).
+See [SecureKeys.m](https://github.com/ilyannn/bank-example/blob/master/BankExample/BankExample/SecureKeys.m) from the [BankExample](https://github.com/ilyannn/bank-example/) project.

 `precondition` is extremely useful, as it makes some code self-documenting.

-Swift treatment of immutability, optionality, module- and file-level scope is extremely useful and it’s hard to go back to language without those concepts.
+Swift treatment of immutability, optionality, module- and file-level scope is extremely useful and it’s hard to go back to a language without those concepts.